 11th March 2020

 Moroccan Women’s Legislative Gains and Opportunities for Reform in Lebanon is the latest publication from Equality Now on women’s rights and legal reform in the region.
-The book focuses on the unique and pioneering experience of Morocco with respect to reforming its personal status law and instituting greater gender equality within it.
+The book focuses on Morocco’s unique and pioneering experience in reforming its personal status law and instituting greater gender equality within it.

-This is contrasted with the Lebanese model which is lagging behind, unable to reform its 15 different religious and highly discriminatory family laws (for both Christian and Muslims) or to introduce a unified family law for its 18 different religious communities.
+This is contrasted with the Lebanese model, which is lagging behind, unable to reform its 15 different religious and highly discriminatory family laws (for both Christians and Muslims) or to introduce a unified family law for its 18 different religious communities.

-The Moroccan experience is a valuable example for civil society organizations that are seeking reform in similar Muslim majority countries to follow.
-It reflects the success and ability of the Moroccan women’s movement to reform the Moroccan, shari’a-based family law, knowing that the biggest impediment to reform in such cases is that the texts that organize family relations are “sacred”, cannot be “touched” because they are derived from Islamic shari’a and fuqh.
+The Moroccan experience is a valuable example for civil society organisations seeking reform in similar Muslim-majority countries to follow.
+It reflects the success and ability of the Moroccan women’s movement to reform the Moroccan shari’a-based family law, knowing that the biggest impediment to reform in such cases is that the texts that organise family relations are “sacred”, cannot be “touched” because they are derived from Islamic shari’a and fiqh.

-In Morocco, reform was made possible thanks to the political will by the highest authority in the country, the King, and the mobilization of religious leaders and experts tasked with providing a fresh reading of the sacred texts—in line with international standards of human rights.
+In Morocco, reform was made possible thanks to the political will of the country’s highest authority, the King, and the mobilisation of religious leaders and experts tasked with providing a fresh interpretation of the sacred texts, in line with international standards of human rights.

 The publication is only available in Arabic.